NoeltHS/Test/staff-information/staff-promotions.md

 > 9. Greetings should be unique and original.
 Copying and pasting, adding emojis, and using moderate vocabulary is strongly recommended.
 > 10. It is recommended to have current or past experience as an MR+ at a prominent establishment.
 However, current or past experience is not mandatory.
 > 11. Store Managers wishing to receive a promotion should not idle once or until their cooldown has ended.
 Store Manager promotions require a great deal of patience and consistency.
+> 12. Grammar in the Discord server does not play a role in promotions.

 > Keep in mind that these include only some requirements Store Managers must meet.